 - They are also going to need to have plenty of room, so for a five-inch turtle, you will need approximately a 50-gallon tank.

 For Aquatic Turtles:

 - Aquatic turtles need quite a lot of water to keep them alive.
 In general, you will need 10 gallons of water per inch of turtle.
 For example, a red-eared slider turtle can reach 10-12 inches in length when fully grown (therefore, a 100-120 gallon tank would be recommended).

 - The amount of land that they will need is going to depend on the species that you choose to get.
-Most of the time, they are going to be fine inside of an aquarium with a dry land area of at least two to three times the size of the turtle.
+Most of the time, they are going to be fine inside an aquarium with a dry land area of at least two to three times the size of the turtle.
 It is important that your turtle can climb out of the water from time to time.

-When your child becomes the proud new owner of a turtle, he/she is going to need some basic equipment.
+When your child becomes the proud new owner of a turtle, they are going to need some basic equipment.

 For Indoor Turtles: